kmergen/yii2-media/README.md

 # Yii 2 Media
-Yii2 extension to provide media file management with model fileupload
+Yii2 extension to provide media file management with model fileupload Uploaded files managed all in a database table.

 The preferred way to install this extension is through [composer](https://getcomposer.org/).